Mission Woods, Kansas

-Mission Woods is a city in Johnson County, Kansas, United States, and part of the Kansas City Metropolitan Area.
-As of the 2020 census, the population of the city was 203.
+Mission Woods is a city in Johnson County, Kansas, United States, and part of the Kansas City metropolitan area.
+In the 2020 census, the population of the city was 203.

 History

-Mission Woods had its start in the 1930s when J.C.
-Nichols laid out the subdivision and started building.
+In the 1930s, J. C. Nichols laid out the Mission Hills subdivision and began construction.
 It was named from a Native American mission established at the site in the 19th century, and from the scenic wooded setting.

 Mission Woods became a Google Fiber "fiberhood" in 2014.